aspendigital/docker-codeigniter/README.md

 The container uses the working directory `/var/www/html` for the web server document root.
 You can introduce your local project code with bind-mounted volumes:

-Save yourself some keyboards strokes, utilize [docker-compose](https://docs.docker.com/compose/overview/) by introducing a `docker-compose.yml` file to your project folder:

 ```shell
 $ docker run -p 80:80 --rm \
   -v $(pwd):/var/www/html \